tripathiGithub/toxic_comments_classifier/README.md

 For this Project I have used a Deep Learning model.
 This project is demonstration of a technique called ULMFit(Universal Language model fine-tuning).
 This is a transfer learning technique that can be used for text related tasks such as this.
 This approach has been combined with other modern deep learning practices (discriminative-learning-rates, gradual-unfreezing, etc) to get good results.
 The target labels were not distributed uniformly and were highly imbalanced, so that was also a challenge to get good results on all class labels

-#### The code needed to train the model is detailed in here https://github.com/tripathiGithub/toxic_comments_classifier/blob/master/toxic-comment-identification_ULMFiT.ipynb
+#### The code needed to train the model is detailed in here https://nbviewer.jupyter.org/github/tripathiGithub/toxic_comments_classifier/blob/master/toxic-comment-identification_ULMFiT.ipynb
+(Use this link only to see the code instead of using ipynb from github directly becacuse github does not renders ipynb files properly)

 #### Dataset available at https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data